milan-invigor/r10k/README.md

 1. Create a new branch of the Puppet code repository
 2. Create your Puppet code in this new branch
 3. Push the new branch up to the repository
-4. Deploy it as a new environment using the /opt/puppetlabs/puppet/bin/r10k deploy environment -p command.
+4. Deploy it as a new environment using the `sudo /opt/puppetlabs/puppet/bin/r10k deploy environment -p` command

+test1